garyk295/madridapiclab2/index.md

 3. The user (client) passes the authorization code to the third party, and the third party exchanges it for an access token (this is done by calling an operation exposed by the Payment Authorization (oAuth 2.0) API).

-4. The third party calls the POST /payments/{id}/execute operation passing the payment ID to execute the payment
+4. The third party calls the POST /payments/{id}/execute operation passing the payment ID and access token to execute the payment

 ### Practical Notes
-- In this lab you will be acting as the user, user client and third party provider.
+- In this lab you will be acting as the user, user client, financial institution and third party provider.
 - All the steps described above (e.g. sequence of events) you will be performing manually so you can understand how the flow and interactions work.
 - When running commands, particularly 'curl' commands, watch out for spaces and 'quotes'.
 - Each section in the lab has a brief explanation of what you will be performing in that particular section.
 However, it's worth keeping in mind the wider picture of what you are building and relate each section back to it.